opensafely/open-pathology/docs/dashboards.md

 In Community Cloud, a dashboard is known as an *app* and an app corresponds to a Python file in a GitHub repository.

-We will create apps in a shared account on Community Cloud, the credentials for which are stored in [Bitwarden][];
+We will create apps in our individual accounts, which are known as *source control accounts*.
-the item name is "Streamlit Community Cloud".

-Only members of the tech group have access to Bitwarden.
-Consequently, whilst anyone in the OpenPathology team *could* create an app, in practice, only members of the tech group should do so.

-In Community Cloud, the shared account is known as a *Linked account*.
-A linked account is different to a *source control account*, which is an individual's GitHub account.
-Consequently, to create an app, an individual should:

-* login to Community Cloud with the shared account;
-* login to GitHub with their individual account.
+An alternative approach would be to create apps in a shared account, which is known as a *linked account*, and to link the shared account to our individual accounts.
+However, this approach is not well supported by Community Cloud.

+A Google group and a [Bitwarden][] item, both called "Streamlit Community Cloud", were created for the shared account.
+They have been retained, should they be needed in the future.

 [Bitwarden]: https://bennett.wiki/tools-systems/bitwarden/
 [Community Cloud]: https://streamlit.io/cloud